ami-iit/paper_elobaid_2024_stable-centroidal-mpc/README.md

 <p> ⚠️ The `run_and_plot.sh` script assumes you have the dependencies of the `bipedallocomotionframework` housed in the submodule `humanoid-mpc`.
 Please check https://github.com/ami-iit/bipedal-locomotion-framework/?tab=readme-ov-file#page_facing_up-mandatory-dependencies for the details </p>

 <p> ⚠️ Do not build `bipedallocomotioninterface` from master.
-The script will handle building and installing the correct version with the relevant commit </p>
+The script will handle building and installing the correct version with the relevant commit.
+Only ensure you have the dependencies installed in your system </p>

 ### Quadruped example